Cecil Owens appointed Oregon state chair for Employer Support of the Guard and Reserve

 |0

-This work, Cecil Owens appointed Oregon state chair for Employer Support of the Guard and Reserve [Image 3 of 3], by MAJ Wayne Clyne, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Cecil Owens appointed Oregon state chair for Employer Support of the Guard and Reserve, by SFC Cory Grogan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Cecil Owens appointed Oregon state chair for Employer Support of the Guard and Reserve